 Deadline for Application:

-The deadline for application was March 1, 2014.
+The deadline for the application was May 9, 2020.
 The next call will be announced in due time.

 The finalists will be selected by a jury of experts.
-Applicants will be notified of the jury decision in late spring 2014.
-The jury is not required to publicly justify its decisions.
+Applicants will be notified of the jury decision in late May/ early June 2020.
+The jury is not required to publicly justify its decisions, nor to provide applicants individual feedback on their applications.